PranavT3626/My-demo/README.md

 # My-demo
-This is my first repository
+This is my first repository.
-Author = Pranav
+Author - Pranav